-- HCD and other City Departments continued to build efficiencies and capacity to carry out programs. - The Special Assistant to the Mayor for Homeless Initiatives continued to lead planning efforts related to ending homelessness and advancing permanent supportive housing.
+- HCD and other City Departments continued to build efficiencies and capacity within the organization to carry out programs. - The Special Assistant to the Mayor for Homeless Initiatives continued to lead planning efforts related to ending homelessness and to advance permanent supportive housing.

-- HCD worked with the CoC, subrecipients, other City Departments and regional agencies to provide assistance to families and homeless residents, including those impacted by COVID-19. - HCD continues to refine department policies and program guidelines to ensure that programs using different funding sources align and complement other programs. - With CDBG-DR17 funding, HCD's homebuyer assistance activities continued to be expanded to assist households earning up to 120% of the area median income.
-Program staff continued to market to the public and those working in the homebuyer industry. - The Multifamily Development program area continues to support tax credits to encourage development that will allow multifamily developments for affordable housing to be available in all sections of the City.
+- HCD worked with the CoC, subrecipients, other City Departments and regional agencies to provide assistance to families and homeless residents, including those impacted by COVID-19. - HCD continues to refine department policies and program guidelines to ensure that programs using different funding sources align and complement with other programs. - With CDBG-DR17 funding, HCD's homebuyer assistance activities continued to be expanded to assist households earning up to 120% of the area median income.
+Program staff continued to market to the public and those working in the homebuyer industry, such as lenders and realtors. - The Multifamily/Commercial program area continues to support tax credits to encourage development that will allow multifamily developments for affordable housing to be available in all sections of the City.

-Used high level of communication and project coordination among City departments and supported the City's efforts to revitalize and/or stabilize low- and moderate-income neighborhoods.
+Used high level of communication and project coordination among City departments and support the City's efforts to revitalize and/or stabilize low- and moderate-income neighborhoods.

 - HCD partners with the Health, Library, and Parks and Recreation departments, Houston Public Works, as well as the Mayor's Office on a variety of community improvement projects in low- and moderate-income neighborhoods.
-HCD continued to refine ways to communicate regulations to other City departments and streamline the LOA procedures. - HCD meets regularly with the Planning Department and the Office of Complete Communities to enhance services and meet the needs of residents living in ten Complete Communities
+HCD continued to refine ways to communicate regulations to other City departments and streamline the LOA procedures. - HCD and other departments meet regularly with the Planning Department and the Office of Complete Communities to enhance services and meet the needs of residents living in ten Complete HCD staff continues to support the development of the Action Plans for each of the neighborhoods.